graphprotocol/rfcs/engineering-plans/0001-graphql-query-prefetching.md

      order by c.{sort_key}, c.id
 ```

-And finally, for the very common case of a GraphQL query without nested
+And finally, for the very common case of a toplevel GraphQL query for a
-children that uses a concrete type, not an interface, we can further
+concrete type, not an interface, we can further simplify this, again by
-simplify this, again by essentially inlining the `matches` CTE to:
+essentially inlining the `matches` CTE to:

 ```sql
 select '{entity_type}' as entity, to_jsonb(c.*) as data